Dynamical analysis of the redshift drift in FLRW universes: Discussion and Conclusions

+This was applied initially for a $\Lambda$CDM model with four and two components, followed by an analysis with different dark energy models in Section \ref{S:dark_energy_models}.
+The models presented were $w_0$CDM, BAZS, linear model, CPL, logarithmic, and a couple of interactive cases.
+We have also presented a discussion about the power of redshift data in distinguishing different DE models from each other, concluding that, independently of how precise the future redshift drift data might be, different dark energy models cannot be distinguished purely from this type of data alone.
+On the other hand, RD data will certainly play an important role in constraining the free parameters from DE models and, when combined with other sources of data, might play a crucial role in helping us solve the challenging problem of understanding the nature of dark energy in the future.

+\authorcontributions{ Conceptualization, FSNL, JPM, JS, and MV; methodology, FSNL, JPM, JS, and MV; software, JS, and MV; validation, FSNL, JPM, JS, and MV; formal analysis, FSNL, JPM, JS, and MV; investigation, FSNL, JPM, JS, and MV; resources, FSNL and MV; data curation, FSNL, JPM, JS, and MV; writing---original draft preparation, FSNL, JPM, JS, and MV; writing---review and editing, FSNL, JPM, JS, and MV; visualization, JS; supervision, MV; project administration, FSNL and MV; funding acquisition, FSNL and MV.
+All authors have read and agreed to the published version of the manuscript. }

-\acknowledgments{ FSNL and JPM acknowledge funding from the Funda\c c\~{a}o para a Ci\^encia e a Tecnologia (FCT, Portugal) research projects UIDB/04434/2020, UIDP/04434/2020, PTDC/FIS-OUT/29048/2017, CERN/FIS-PAR/0037/2019, EXPL/FIS-AST/1368/2021, and PTDC/FIS-AST/0054/2021. \\ FSNL also thanks support from the FCT Scientific Employment Stimulus contract with reference CEECINST/00032/2018 \\ JS was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.), under the “First Call for H.F.R.I.
-Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant”.
-(Project Number: 789) \\ MV was supported by the Marsden Fund, via a grant administered by the Royal Society of New Zealand. }
+\funding{\textls[-15]{ FSNL and JPM acknowledge funding from the Funda\c c\~{a}o para a Ci\^encia e a Tecnologia (FCT, Portugal) research projects UIDB/04434/2020, UIDP/04434/2020, PTDC/FIS-OUT/29048/2017, CERN/FIS-PAR/0037/2019, EXPL/FIS-AST/1368/2021, and PTDC/FIS-AST/0054/2021.
+FSNL also thanks support from the FCT Scientific Employment Stimulus contract with reference CEECINST/00032/ 2018.
+JS was partially supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.), under the “First Call for H.F.R.I.
+Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment" grant (Project Number: 789) and was partially supported by Taiwan's National Science and Technology Council.
+MV was supported by the Marsden Fund via a grant administered by the Royal Society of New Zealand.} }